Overview of Maine Master Naturalist Courses

 Personnel Involved with Each Course

 - MMNP Board: The Maine Master Naturalist Program is unaffiliated with any institution and is governed by an all-volunteer Board.
-The Board serves as the guiding light for each course.

 - instructors: All instructors for each course are volunteers.
 Many are experts in their field, and all give their time generously to teach our students and to support the mission of the organization.